TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

                         Whether instances should terminate when shut down or just stop --instance-profile-name=INSTANCE_PROFILE_NAME
-                        IAM profile name to launch instances under --assume-role-arn=The Amazon Resource Name (ARN) of the IAM role to be assumed.
+                        IAM profile name to launch instances under.
+  --assume-role-arn=The Amazon Resource Name (ARN) of the IAM role to be assumed.
   						This IAM role's credentials are used to launch the cluster.
                         If you are using the switch role functionality, this property is mandatory.
   --assume-role-timeout=Timeout in seconds for the temporary credentials of the assumed IAM role, min is 900 seconds and max is
                         3600 seconds.
   --assume-role-session-name=Name of this session in which this IAM role is
 							 assumed by the user.
 ```
 <a id="ec2knownlimit"></a>
 ### Known Limitations

-* Launching the cluster on custom AMI (specified via `--ami` option) does not work if the user 'ec2-user' does not have sudo permissions.
+* Launching the cluster on custom AMI (specified via `--ami` option) does not work if the user **ec2-user** does not have sudo permissions.

 * Support for option `--user` is incomplete.